Mark Blum, 'Desperately Seeking Susan' Star, Dead From Coronavirus

 Mark Blum, 'Desperately Seeking Susan' Star, Dead From Coronavirus at 69

-Mark Blum has died from complications due to coronavirus at age 69, multiple outlets report.
+Mark Blum has died at age 69, ET confirms.
+Multiple outlets report Blum died from complications due to coronavirus.

 The longtime actor was recently seen in TV shows including Billions, Almost Family, Succession, The Good Fight, You, Elementary, and Mozart in the Jungle.
 Blum also starred in movies including Desperately Seeking Susan and Crocodile Dundee.